Birth control options for women

 - Bleeding between periods

 - Breast tenderness

 - Headaches (in women with a history of migraines, they may worsen)

 Although women are often concerned about weight gain, most studies have not found this to be a side effect associated with oral contraceptives.
 The estrogen in combination birth control pills may cause some fluid retention.

-Disadvantages and Serious Risks of OCs.
-Combination birth control pills can increase the risk of developing or worsening certain serious medical conditions.
+Serious Risks: Combination birth control pills can increase the risk of developing or worsening certain serious medical conditions.
 The risks depend in part on a woman's medical history.
-Deep vein thrombosis, heart attack, and stroke are some of the major risks associated with combination birth control pills.

 Birth control pills are not recommended for women who: